kgryte/node-app-etc-config/README.md

 ##### config.load( filename )

-Loads and merges a configuration file.
+Convenience method which loads and merges a configuration file.

 ``` javascript
 config.load( '/path/to/config/file.<ext>' );